 Even our boundaries inflict damage when they are created in ignorance and not in understanding.

-We often navigate our lives with a lens of judgment, quick to categorize people into boxes of “good” or “bad.”
-This narrow perspective, however, obscures a deeper truth: the complexity of the human experience.
+We often navigate our lives through a lens of judgement, quick to categorize people into boxes of “good” or “bad”, “heroes vs villains.”
+But this binary thinking blinds us to a profound truth that could transform every interaction we have: the beautiful, messy complexity of being human.

 Today’s meditation takes a look at the humans around us with a reminder –